-IMS 6252 International Business Management (2 semester credit hours) Considers the role of general managers (CEO and country/regional managers) in multi-national companies and the working relationship of subsidiary and home offices in such companies.
+IMS 6252 International Business Management (2 semester credit hours) Executive Education Course.
+Considers the role of general managers (CEO and country/regional managers) in multinational companies and the working relationship of subsidiary and home offices in such companies.
 Topics include business strategies, control/cooperative systems, the dynamics of addressing local and global concerns, and knowledge transfer.
 Changes brought about by modern information technology are also considered.
 (2-0) Y

 IMS 6253 Cross-Cultural Management (2 semester credit hours) Executive Education.
 This course focuses on understanding national culture and cultural issues in international business.
 It emphasizes the importance of managing regional cultural differences to enhance communication, negotiation, leadership, and group dynamics in an international or global work environment.
 Prerequisite: OB 6301.
-(2-0) Y
+(2-0) Y international trade and the establishment and operation of business abroad, moving goods across national borders, immigration, joint ventures, licensing, setting up and financing operations abroad, negotiating an international deal, resolving disputes, international corruption, bribery and crime.
+Prerequisite: IMS 6304 or IMS 6204.
+(3-0) T

 IMS 6300 The Multinational Firm (3 semester credit hours) Examines how multinational firms adapt to the international environment.
 Topics include the management of human resources, finance and the supply chain within the multinational firm.
 Special attention is given to the strategy and structure of multinational operations.
-Prerequisite: IMS 6204.
-(2-0) Y
+Prerequisite: IMS 6304.
+(3-0) Y